braxtoncuneo/parallel/src/message_passing/broadcasting.md

 $ mpiexec ./bcast_prog_fixed
 Hello.
 Here is a string of arbitrary length.
 Input for rank 0 was 'Hello.
 Here is a string of arbitrary length.'
-Rank 2 recieved input 'Hello.
+Rank 2 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 4 recieved input 'Hello.
+Rank 4 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 8 recieved input 'Hello.
+Rank 8 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 1 recieved input 'Hello.
+Rank 1 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 16 recieved input 'Hello.
+Rank 16 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 18 recieved input 'Hello.
+Rank 18 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 24 recieved input 'Hello.
+Rank 24 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 5 recieved input 'Hello.
+Rank 5 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 6 recieved input 'Hello.
+Rank 6 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 9 recieved input 'Hello.
+Rank 9 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 10 recieved input 'Hello.
+Rank 10 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 12 recieved input 'Hello.
+Rank 12 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 17 recieved input 'Hello.
+Rank 17 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 20 recieved input 'Hello.
+Rank 20 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 3 recieved input 'Hello.
+Rank 3 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 21 recieved input 'Hello.
+Rank 21 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 26 recieved input 'Hello.
+Rank 26 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 28 recieved input 'Hello.
+Rank 28 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 7 recieved input 'Hello.
+Rank 7 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 11 recieved input 'Hello.
+Rank 11 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 13 recieved input 'Hello.
+Rank 13 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 14 recieved input 'Hello.
+Rank 14 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 19 recieved input 'Hello.
+Rank 19 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 22 recieved input 'Hello.
+Rank 22 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 25 recieved input 'Hello.
+Rank 25 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 23 recieved input 'Hello.
+Rank 23 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 30 recieved input 'Hello.
+Rank 30 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 15 recieved input 'Hello.
+Rank 15 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 27 recieved input 'Hello.
+Rank 27 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 29 recieved input 'Hello.
+Rank 29 received input 'Hello.
 Here is a string of arbitrary length.'
-Rank 31 recieved input 'Hello.
+Rank 31 received input 'Hello.
 Here is a string of arbitrary length.'
 ```